R0main123/wafer-management/README.md

 ### Client Libraries
-We will use MongoDB with python interface, so you won't need to use Mongo's shell, but if you want to have a look on all datas and how datas are organized, you can open :ongoDB application.
+We will use MongoDB with python interface, so you won't need to use Mongo's shell, but if you want to have a look on all datas and how datas are organized, you can open ongoDB application.
 See the [MongoDB Documentation](https://docs.mongodb.com/manual/applications/drivers/) for a list of MongoDB client libraries for various programming languages.

 ### Further Reading